wishmanoor123/wishmanoor123/README.md

 I enjoy turning ideas into **real, responsive, and interactive websites and applications**.
 Specializing in **HTML, CSS, JavaScript, Tailwind, Bootstrap, and Laravel** to create modern and user-friendly designs.

-- Currently working on: Hoodie Landing Page & Laravel Projects
 - Learning: JavaScript animations, Laravel, and advanced database management
 - Goal: To build **beautiful, functional, and accessible websites and web apps**
-- Fun fact: I can debug faster when I have chai ☕

 🛠 **Skills**
 HTML | CSS | JavaScript | React | TailwindCSS | Bootstrap | Git | GitHub | Laravel | MySQL